 Register With the Organization

-Sign up to participate in the organization’s Peer-to-Peer Fundraiser by going to their custom landing page on Bonfire.
-Here you will find a registration form that you can fill out to register your fundraising team and request your custom design.
+If you haven’t already, sign up to participate in the organization’s peer-to-peer fundraiser by going to their custom landing page on Bonfire.
+Here you will sign up to be a Team Captain and start creating your t-shirt design.

 Create Your Design